The Story of the Shetland Bus

 Scalloway today

-“We armed the ships as best we ocould against chance encounters, always bearing in mind that to appear as innocent fishing boats might often be their best chance of survival, so that the armament had to be invisible except as close quarters” – The Shetland Bus by David Howarth.
+“We armed the ships as best we could against chance encounters, always bearing in mind that to appear as innocent fishing boats might often be their best chance of survival.” – David Howarth, The Shetland Bus

 The Norwegian war hero Leif Larsen